A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning

 \subsection{Learning Objective}

 Optimising GPL's models requires interaction experiences that are collected by the learner.
 We assume that the learner collects these experiences according to an $\epsilon$-greedy action selection policy with its action value computation method as described in Section~\ref{sec:GPLActionSelection}.
-Given a batch of interaction experiences $D = \{(s^{n}_{t}, a^{n}_{t}, r^{n}_{t}, s^{n}_{t+1})\}_{n=1}^{|D|}$, the agent modeling network is trained to estimate $\pi(a^{-i}_{t}|s_{t},a^{i}_{t})$ through supervised learning by minimizing the negative log likelihood loss defined below:
+Given a batch of interaction experiences $D = \{(H^{n}_{t}, a^{n}_{t}, r^{n}_{t}, H^{n}_{t+1})\}_{n=1}^{|D|}$, the agent modelling network is trained to estimate $\pi(a^{-i}_{t}|s_{t},\theta^{-i}_{t})$ through supervised learning by minimising the negative log likelihood loss defined below:

 Also, the collected data set is used to update GPL's joint-action value network using value-based reinforcement learning.
 Unlike standard value-based deep reinforcement learning approaches~\citep{mnih2015human}, we use the joint action value as the predicted value.
 The loss function for the joint action value network is defined as: